|

 98FM in Dublin, Tom joined GWR to re-launch Leicester Sound and in 1994 took up the group programming position at SBS in Stockholm with responsibility for their, at the time, 12 stations across Sweden, Denmark and Finland.

-left to run his own consultancy company.
-(Photo taken just after Tom had been rescued by lifeboat from the ailing Mi Amigo in January 1979, from Radio Caroline, A Story In Photos, compiled by Jelle
+later, on 2nd March 2022.
+Our tribute to him is here.
+(Photo taken just after Tom had been rescued by lifeboat from the ailing Mi Amigo in January 1979, from Radio Caroline, A Story In

 Peter Haze (or Hayes?)
 A crew-member on the mv Mi Amigo from Cheshire, Peter broadcast occasionally on Radio Caroline during 1974 while the